 - West Virginia: 11 Division I-A opponents, 0.71 SOS rating, 60th

 - TCU: 12 Division I-A opponents, -1.46 SOS rating, 72nd

 So, it looks like the BCS screwed up for real, finally.
 Texas ended up ranked No. 1 by the SRS, but the Penn State SOS here is enough to overcome its one controversial loss in our analysis, which is retroactive and hard to assess.
 We give the Mountaineers and the Horned Frogs credit for a great season, but this is between the Longhorns and the Nittany Lions now.

 Penn State meets our requirements for using SOS to leap over a team higher on the totem poll, and Texas’ SRS rating was certainly enhanced by beating the Trojans in the bowl game.
 The Nittany Lions got contractually stuck playing then-No. 22 Florida State in the Orange Bowl, after the Seminoles upset Virginia Tech in the ACC Championship Game.
 So that partially explains away a lot of the SRS issues.

 That’s that: Penn State was screwed by the clock official in Ann Arbor, and it was then screwed by the BCS as well, since the Nittany Lions’ SOS was clearly higher before the bowl game than the Longhorns’ SOS was before bowl season.
 Case closed, and let the controversy ensue!

 For the record, this is Penn State’s fourth MNC from us, after 1982, 1986, and 1994.
-For the record, Joe Paterno was the head coach for all four of these seasons, cementing his status as one of the best coaches ever.
-We will do a coaching analysis of all this in the end, of course, which is due to happen before the end of the calendar year.
+Also, Joe Paterno was the head coach for all four of these seasons, cementing his status as one of the best coaches ever on the field.

 Congratulations to the 2005 Penn State Nittany Lions, the mythical national champion!